Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/doc/GETSTARTED.md

 The DCO text can either be manually added to your commit body, or you can add either -s or --signoff to your usual Git commit commands.
 If you forget to add the sign-off you can also amend a previous commit with the sign-off by running git commit --amend -s.
 If you’ve pushed your changes to GitHub already you’ll need to force push your branch after this with git push -f.

-### DCO needs your email address to match your github account
+### DCO needs your email address to match your GitHub account

 - `git config user.email` make sure your email is configured
 - If it is not configured `git config --global user.email "person@example.com"`